lemmit/MessageBasedDependencies/README.md

 That way the whole system is more scalable (not dependent on the implementation of the bus also!) and resilent.
 E.g. in case of non-existent handler system should work - if service is not available in IoC we'd meet NullPointerException.

+## Tests
+Example of master-slave cooperation in a given model is provided.
+Using command line parameters some execution params can be changed - fell free to test it!
+I've done some performance tests - using asynchronous bus (and therefor parallel execution) and ~8 slave workers the execution times were up to ~2x lower than with synchronous execution.

 And just like in case of previous experiment ([my try to implement real OOP system in C#](https://github.com/lemmit/RealOOP)) the system I've created looks more and more like an actor system.
 Final way of implementing classes looks almost exacly the same like TypedActor in Akka.Net!